ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tutorial.rst

     data4 = processdata.f_db(db, ExclaveExclude=True)

-| If you put returnna on True the function returns a data table, which contains all entries that would be sorted out in the filter process but just do not possess enough information to pass the filter.
+| If you put ReturnUnknown on True the function returns a data table, which contains all entries that would be sorted out in the filter process but just do not possess enough information to pass the filter.
 If this table is empty, then it is a good sign.

 .. code-block:: python

-    data5 = processdata.f_db(db, returnna=True)
+    data5 = processdata.f_db(db, CountryName='Germany', ReturnUnknown=True,)

 | Now you can generate your own data set of interest with a few lines of code.
 Since db is a DataFrame object, you can use all `pandas <https://pandas.pydata.org/docs/index.html>`_ functions as well, to personalize your data generation.
 |